reergymerej/glitter/README.md

 # Glitter

-This helps you make dummy commits in your git repo!
+This helps you make dummy commits in your Git repo.
 That can be useful when learning Git.